A MaNGA about the Legacy I: Connecting the Assembly of Stellar Halo with the Average Star Formation History in Low-Redshift Massive Galaxies: Methods

 During this procedure, we noticed that the $\lambda \ \gt 7000$\r{A} region begins to be heavily affected by the telluric residuals.
 In addition, in the old stellar population, the $\lambda \ \gt 6300$\r{A} wavelength range is often dominated by strong molecular absorption bands, such as TiO, VO, and CaH features, making spectral fitting or physical interpretation challenging.
 As this work primarily focuses on the stellar metallicity and [$\alpha$/Fe] properties that can be well-constrained at $\lambda \ \lt 6300$\r{A}, we limit our spectral index or full-spectrum fitting analysis within the 4000\r{A} $\lt \ \lambda \ \lt 6300$\r{A} wavelength range.
-Meanwhile, we also perform full-spectrum fitting using a broader wavelength coverage to include the IMF-sensitive features and can reach the same qualitative conclusions (see Section \ref{ssec:imf}).
+Meanwhile, we also perform full-spectrum fitting with a broader wavelength coverage to include IMF-sensitive features and reach the same qualitative conclusions (see Section \ref{ssec:imf}).

 We then fit the spectra with a 10-degree polynomial as the pseudo-continua and remove them from the original spectra by division.
-We then smooth all the continuum-extracted spectra to the same spectral resolution.
-This is crucial for the next step when we stack spectra from different galaxies, as the difference in their respective velocity dispersion would be eliminated by the smoothing to a uniform resolution.
+We then use the \texttt{smoothspec} function from the package \texttt{Prospector} \citep{JohnsonApJS2021} to smooth all the spectra from the original resolution to 300 km/s at 5000\AA.
+This is crucial for the next step, when we stack spectra from different galaxies, as the differences in their velocity dispersions would be eliminated by the smoothing to a uniform resolution.

-To further improve the \snratio{} of the cleaned and stacked spectra of each galaxy, we shift all the smoothed spectra to the rest frame and then median-stack the spectra of each radial bin of the four sub-samples defined by the two sample-split methods.
+To further improve the \snratio{} of the cleaned and integrated spectra of each galaxy, we shift all the smoothed spectra to the rest frame and then median-stack the spectra of each radial bin of the four sub-samples defined by the two sample-split methods.
 We choose the median as the stacking method because it has been shown in various studies to have better resistance to emission lines, telluric features, and bad pixels.
 In the end, we have six spectra for each sample-split method: the two sub-samples $\mathrm{\times}$ three radial bins.
 The final stacked spectra reach a statistical \snratio{}$> 100$ even in the outer radial bins.
 Figure \ref{fig:zoomin} shows the normalized stacked spectra in three absorption index regions.
 The middle and outer spectra are vertically shifted for visual distinction.
 We can directly visualize the subtle but clear systematic differences around these features.